Definition of 'chatter'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 It was me who looked away and walked out into the cool night air towards the lively noise of chatter and a jazz band.
 Times, Sunday Times (2016)We chatter about what he might say.
 Times, Sunday Times (2013)They are too busy for idle chatter.
 Times, Sunday Times (2010)But the chatter was not about the usual town life.
 The Sun (2012)We could just chatter away endlessly.
 Times, Sunday Times (2015)It is not idle sales chatter.
 Times, Sunday Times (2012)She should fly above the fray of celebrity, gossip and national chatter.
 Times, Sunday Times (2016)There was no need; she was chattering away.
 Wives and Daughters (1864)In biblical narratives, there is no idle chatter.
-Christianity Today (2000)He didn't like the look of lots of old men chattering about what they did in the war.
-Times, Sunday Times (2006)He was a great one for idle chatter, and often would say anything that came into his head.
+Christianity Today (2000)He was a great one for idle chatter, and often would say anything that came into his head.
 Modern Literatures of the Non-Western World: Where the Waters Are Born (1995) Everyone began chattering at once.
 The Crossing-Place (1993)Through the shadows of this forest land we have driven our motorways, and great automobiles rumble where protesting monkeys chatter and scream.
 Times, Sunday Times (2016)They often feed in flocks, and when they are disturbed they go chattering away delightfully in a dark cloud across the sky.
 Times, Sunday Times (2006)He loved the bustle and the chatter about news in London coffee houses and he had a nose for gruesome and sensational details.
 Times, Sunday Times (2015)I will miss the banter, noise and chatter.
 Times, Sunday Times (2016)I looked at the bird chattering away, looking at my mother.
 Times, Sunday Times (2006)I've heard a lot of chatter about this show.
 Times, Sunday Times (2013)Within 20 minutes, she is chattering away.
-Times, Sunday Times (2006)In Britain, the middle classes chatter endlessly about mortgages.
-Times, Sunday Times (2008)We all sit around the table and I listen to the chatter and gossip about what's been going on that week.
+Times, Sunday Times (2006)We all sit around the table and I listen to the chatter and gossip about what's been going on that week.
 The Sun (2014)

 Trends of 'chatter'